MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.6 Segues Navigation Controllers/README.md

 # 3.6 Segues Navigation Controllers Pages 331-354 #

 After the lesson be sure to be able to:
-- List three looping methods included in Swift
+- Demonstrate the proper use of segues to navigate between scenes
-- Demonstrate how to write a for loop to iterate over a range or collection
+- Demonstrate the proper use of the prepare for segue function
-- Demonstrate how to write a while loop
+- Describe a navigation stack
-- Describe when to use a while loop versus a for loop
+- Identify the correct use cases for navigation controllers
-- Demonstrate how to break out of a loop or skip a loop iteration
+- Identify three customization points for a navigation bar

 ## Assignment ##